MapStory/mapstory-community/roadmap.md

 **[Admin control over 'resources for', 'sections', and 'topics' pages] (items/custom-pages.md)** - The same type of links and media ribbon in organization pages should be customizable from the 'resources', 'sections' and 'topics' pages.

+**[Annotations Improvements Part 2] (items/annotations2.md)** - Rework annotations to learn from users and work on smaller maps well.

 **[Improve storytellers/profile pages] (items/storytellers.md)** - We should enable links and media ribbon options for users.
 And also should redo the whole profile/storyteller editing flow, as it's confusing.

 **[Embed on more platforms] (items/embed.md)** - Get the tech and whitelists in place so MapStory embeds can go on more platforms.

+**[New Time Control Experimentation and Implementation] (items/time-new.md)** - Continue on with investigations and move towards experimentation and implementation.
+Be sure to incorporate [playback settings](items/playback-settings.md) work.

+**[Storytelling refresh] (items/composer-new.md)** - Consider new technologies and new approaches for the story telling functionality in map composer functionality (styling, annotations and editing).
+Possibly split up functionality for easier migration.

 **[Warper integration] (items/warper.md)** - A more seamless workflow to upload scanned map and warp it and add to a StoryLayer.

+**[Messaging between users] (items/messaging.md)** - Users should be able to send feedback and messages to one another through the mapstory platform, without having to reveal their email addresses.

+**[Developer Tab] (items/developer-tab.md)** - Add a section of the map/layer pages that lets developers know how they can programmatically access the map and its data, like with openlayers, google maps, wms, wfs, etc.

+**[Playback settings[ (items/playback-settings.md)** - Relating to the time control is some good design work from the past focusing in on the settings for playback.

+**[Location Guided MapStories (XYT frames)] (items/guided-stories.md)** - Add the ability for the story teller to guide the user, with the map updating zoom level and location for their narrative.

 **[Iconcommons and better mapstory icons] (items/iconcommons.md)** - Create a sharing site for icons, for anyone to post open icons.